WHERE THERE'S A WILL,

 • Supplemental needs trusts establish a reliable outline for managing and disbursing funds on behalf of individuals with special needs.

-• This ensures their lifetime financial needs, including medical expenses, therapy, education, housing, and transportation, are met.
+• This ensures meeting their lifetime financial needs, including medical expenses, therapy, education, housing, and transportation

 Supplementing Government Benefits: